Inside Kate Moss' Fiercely Private World

 And that may have something to do with being in a business where everyone wanted a piece of her and people were capitalizing on her face and body when she was still just a teenager.
 She had to protect herself somehow, and just working diligently and earning top dollar—$400,000 for a day-long shoot at one point—was a way to do that.

-"The way a journalist can judge a person really spooks me...I started doing interviews when I was 17, when I signed with Calvin," Moss told i-D in 1998, explaining why doing interviews still freaked her out.
+"The way a journalist can judge a person really spooks me...I started doing interviews when I was 17, when I signed with Calvin," Moss, still only 24, told i-D, explaining why doing interviews still freaked her out.
 "Sometimes the interview can get really deep about everything and I'm like, 'Really, I'm just doing a job.'"

 She noted, "People ask me: 'Do you consider yourself to be an icon?'
 Do they really think that I sit around considering things like that every day?!"
 While promoting the 1995 art book Kate, she recalled, she did 27 interviews in one day and "I was just meat ready to be slaughtered.
 Some people said really nasty things just to get me riled up.
 I was laid out for them and they went for me."